 You can analyze an incident to understand the data quality issue behind it.
-Your analysis can (and often will) include other incidents that are related in some way— through time correlation, for example, or through sharing a metric.
-Lightup identifies incidents that are time-correlated, and you can include these and any other incidents of interest in your analysis.
+Your analysis can (and often will) include other metrics and incidents that are relevant in some way— through time correlation, for example, or through sharing a metric.

 - Time-correlated - These are metrics that have incidents that occurred around the same time as the one you're analyzing.
-You can select a time-correlated metric and then open it in Explorer or add it to Metrics of interest.
+You can select a time-correlated metric to open it in Explorer or add it to Metrics of interest.

 - At the top of the left panel, select Actions > Find a metric.

 - In the Find any metric pane, click Search metric name and then enter a search term.
 Matching items appear as you type.

 - When you find a metric you want to include, click Add.
 The chart for the selected metric appears on the Charts tab, below the incident chart.

 Information about the incident is on four tabs:

 - The Chart tab shows the incident chart at the top, and any metrics of interest you add.

 - The Summary tab is a repository of information about the incident, with links to related components.